ZiGGy01011010/notes/Docker/Docker.md

 ```shell
 docker ps -a
 ```
-Start a container from image (and pulls image from repository if it missing locally):
+Create a new container from an image (and pull image from repository if it missing locally):
 ```shell
 docker run -p <host_port>:<container_port> -d <image>
 ```